opensearch-project/data-prepper/data-prepper-plugins/mutate-event-processors/README.md

 > If `newMessage` had already existed, its existing value would have been overwritten with `3`

 ###Configuration
-* `entries` - A list of entries to add to an event
+* `entries` - (required) - A list of entries to add to an event
-  * `key` - The key of the new entry to be added
+  * `key` - (required) - The key of the new entry to be added
-  * `value` - The value of the new entry to be added.
+  * `value` - (required) - The value of the new entry to be added.
 Strings, booleans, numbers, null, nested objects, and arrays containing the aforementioned data types are valid to use
-  * `overwrite_if_key_exists` - When set to `true`, if `key` already exists in the event, then the existing value will be overwritten.
+  * `overwrite_if_key_exists` - (optional) - When set to `true`, if `key` already exists in the event, then the existing value will be overwritten.
 The default is `false`.

 ___

 ##CopyValueProcessor
+A processor that copies values within an event

 ###Basic Usage
 To get started, create the following `pipeline.yaml`.
 ```yaml